Laura Mittelstaedt as Kent in the 2017 Interlochen Shakespeare Festival presentation of King Lear.

 Mittelstaedt as Viola in the 2008 Interlochen Shakespeare Festival production of Twelfth Night.

-We caught up with Laura to ask her about some of her favorite things both on and off stage.
+We caught up with Mittelstaedt to ask her about some of her favorite things both on and off stage.

 What is your all-time favorite play or musical?

 All My Sons by Arthur Miller or Twelfth Night by Shakespeare.